aaujon/Inventirap/README.md

 6/ Temporary files
 -

-   CakePHH needs to write into the temporary folder.
+   CakePHP needs to write into the temporary folder.
 So, you have to set the write access of the folder : Inventirap/cakephp/app/tmp/
+	`chmod -R 777 Inventirap/cakephp/app/tmp/`
+   PHPQRCode also needs write access for the file : error.txt
+	`chmod +x Inventirap/cakephp/app/Vendors/phpqrcode/error.txt`

 7/ Authentication
 -